hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/view.md

 See the [`<column>`](./column.md) tag for more details.

-## Extra Persistence Methods
+## Additional Custom Persistence Methods

-HotRod can add extra methods that could be related to the table to retrieve sequences, running general purpose queries, and Nitro queries.
+You can configure the table DAO to include extra persistence methods that you may find useful in each specific case.

+The configuration allows you to add any number of methods to:

+- Retrieve sequences values
+- Run non-SELECT queries, with/without parameters, with/without Dynamic SQL
+- SELECT queries that return entity rows.
+That is, rows that match this table definition

 See [`<sequence>`](sequence.md), [`<query>`](query.md), and [`<select>`](select.md).